Illusivehacks/reverse_shell-v1/README.md

 Once connected, you can execute commands in the Shell> prompt.
 Some example commands:

 dir
-List directory contents.
+-List directory contents.

 echo Hello
-Output a message.
+-Output a message.

 exit
-Disconnect from the client.
+-Disconnect from the client.

 ipconfig
-Display IP configuration details of the client machine.
+-Display IP configuration details of the client machine.

 ping [hostname or IP]
 Ping a specified host or IP address from the client machine.